parsleyhealth/recruiting/README.md

 * Cleanliness and clarity of code!
 * Project organization
+* Management of data internally, and state handling
 * Consideration of pertinent questions and collected data
 * General polish of execution
 * Consideration of UX — not that you have to go deep on design, any style framework is fine